 - Local anesthesia.
-Usually used in an outpatient setting, this type of anesthesia is limited to a specific area of your body.
+Usually used in an outpatient setting, this type of anesthesia is limited to your nose.
 Your doctor injects the pain-numbing medication into your nasal tissues.
 If you will also have sedation, this is given with medication injected through a catheter placed in a vein — an intravenous (IV) line.
 This makes you groggy but not fully unconscious.

 - General anesthesia.
 With general anesthesia, you inhale an anesthetic agent or receive an anesthetic through an IV line.
 This type of anesthesia affects your entire body and induces a temporary state of unconsciousness.

 Discuss with your doctor beforehand which kind of anesthesia is best in your case.